 The credit facility with Capital One, N.A. has since been increased by a \$20 million revolving line to the parent company, Newtek, which was used to retire certain mezzanine debt discussed below and for general lending and corporate purposes.
-In October 2014, the Company entered into an amendment with Capital One to expand the credit facility available for SBA lending by an additional \$23 million, or a total of \$50 million plus the previous \$20 million, thus growing the facility to \$70 million, with an extended maturity date of May 2018 for the NSBF line.
+In July 2014, the Company reached agreement with Capital One to expand the credit facility available for SBA lending by an additional \$23 million, or a total of \$50 million plus the previous \$20 million, thus growing the facility to \$70 million, with an extended maturity date of May 2017.
+This last increase is subject only to final regulatory approval.
 In addition, there are certain changes to the existing credit facility that will be required in order to permit the Company to operate as a business development company; we are currently negotiating the detail and timing of these changes, which will also require regulatory approval.

 Through February 28, 2011, the receivables financing unit, NBC, utilized a \$10,000,000 line of credit provided by Wells Fargo Bank to purchase and warehouse receivables.
 On February 28, 2011, NBC entered into a three year line of credit of up to \$10,000,000 with Sterling National Bank which replaced the Wells Fargo line.
 In December 2012, an amendment was signed providing that upon the achievement of certain profitability levels, the maximum amount of the line of credit under the Agreement can be increased from \$10,000,000 to \$15,000,000 at a later date upon NBC's request.
 The Amendment also extended the maturity date from February 28, 2014 to February 28, 2016.
-There is no cross collateralization between the Sterling lending facility and the Capital One term loan and credit facility; however, a default under the Capital One term loan or line of credit will create a possibility of default under the Sterling line of credit and the performance of the Capital One term loans are subject to compliance with certain covenants and collateral requirements as set forth in their respective agreements, as well as limited restrictions on distributions or loans to the Company by the respective debtor, none of which are material to the liquidity of the Company.
+There is no cross collateralization between the Sterling lending facility and the Capital One term loan and credit facility; however, a default under the Capital One term loan or line of credit will create a possibility of default under the Sterling line of credit.
+The availability of the Sterling line of credit and the performance of the Capital One term loans are subject to compliance with certain covenants and collateral requirements as set forth in their respective agreements, as well as limited restrictions on distributions or loans to the Company by the respective debtor, none of which are material to the liquidity of the Company.
 At December 31, 2012, the Company and its subsidiaries were in full compliance with applicable loan covenants.
 The Company guarantees these loans for the subsidiaries up to the amount borrowed; in addition, the Company deposited \$750,000 with Sterling to collateralize the guarantee.
 As of December 31, 2012, the Company's unused sources of liquidity consisted of \$217,000 available through the Sterling National Bank line of credit.